nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-IniFiles.md

 In `Nuclex.Support.Native`, error handling uses exceptions.

 Regarding the `IniSettingsStore` specifically, however, the parser *will* eat any file you throw at it without complaint.
-And you can ask for any property or store any property, also without complaint.
+The parser has a concept of malformed lines, so when you load a binary file, you'll just have a list of those malformed lines in memory.
+You can even save the file again.

+Retrieving values that don't exist returns an empty `std::optional` rather than throwing an exception.

-The only cases where you might see an exception are:
+The only cases where you might encounter exceptions are:

 `std::system_error` - when you use the `Load()` or `Save()` methods and either specify an invalid path or there is a permission isue. `std::system_error` is